Electrical Safety Information

 National Electrical Code

-All customers' electrical wiring and equipment must meet NEC requirements (available online here).
+All customers' electrical wiring and equipment must meet NEC requirements (available online here(link is external)).
 A copy of the code can be reviewed in EEA’s Engineering and Operations facility located at 23999 Road L.4, Cortez, Colorado.

 National Electrical Safety Code